carlitos-esquer/mini-train/README.md

 	    end

 	    def best_restaurants_json
-	      # Golem replaces dots and dashes with underscores
+	      # mini-train replaces dots and dashes with underscores
 	      # So you can trigger this handler by visiting /best-restaurant.json
 	      @res['Content-Type'] = "text/json"
 	      JSON.generate({